 Import skills, libraries and jobs

 • Updated

-Administrators and user administrators can create libraries, skills and jobs in bulk by uploading a CSV file.
+Administrators and user administrators can manage libraries, skills, and jobs in bulk by uploading a CSV file.

-We suggest making tests with a single example before adding several lines to the file.
+We suggest making tests with a single example before adding several lines to a file.

+Import skills, libraries and jobs